Completing the Course Planning Worksheet

 Ultimately, you will enroll in 4 courses, but in each category, we ask that you list several possibilities.
 This will maximize the flexibility of your schedule and make planning easier.

-Please print out and bring your completed Course Planning Worksheet to the June CORE session.
+Please print out and bring your completed Course Planning Worksheet to your CORE session.

 As you consider possible courses, bear in mind two things:

-1) Your first course will be your FYS.
-You will learn your FYS placement by the June CORE sessions.
+1) For students entering in the fall semester, your first course will be your FYS.
+You will find out your FYS placement by the June CORE sessions.
 Most FYS sections meet TTH 11 am-12:20 pm or MW 12:30-1:50 pm.
 A few sections meet at other times.

 To browse FYS titles and course descriptions, please visit Wheaton’s First-Year Seminar webpage.

-2) This is a planning tool; you will be able to make changes to your semester program after meeting with advisors during the CORE sessions in June and August.
+2) This is a planning tool; you will be able to make changes to your semester program after meeting with advisors during your CORE session(s).

 Step 1: English 101: all students are expected to complete an English 101 course during the first year, unless they have earned alternate credits, such as AP or IB exam credits.